From Observation to Publication: The Research Pipeline in Kid-Friendly Terms

 Why the Pipeline Matters

-Each stage depends on the one before it.
-You cannot form a hypothesis without first asking a question.
-You cannot analyze data without first collecting it.
-You cannot share findings without first understanding them.
+The pipeline matters because every stage depends on the one before it.
+You cannot form a hypothesis without first asking a question, you cannot analyze data without first collecting it, and you cannot share findings without first understanding them.
+Once kids see the order, the whole process stops feeling mysterious and starts looking like something they can repeat.
+That ordered way of thinking is what carries over to homework, projects, and the big messy problems they will face later in life.

 When kids learn this pipeline, they gain more than science knowledge.
 They gain a framework for tackling any complex problem - break it into steps, do each step carefully, and build toward a conclusion.
 That is a skill for life.